microsoft/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Hands-on lab/HOL step-by step - Analyzing text with Azure Machine Learning and Cognitive Services.md

     - Trial subscriptions will not work.
 You will run into issues with Azure resource quota limits.
     - Subscriptions with access limited to a single resource group will not work.
 You will need the ability to deploy multiple resource groups.

-## Exercise 1: Create and Deploy a Summarization Service
+## Exercise 1: Create and deploy a Summarization Service

 Duration: 60 minutes

 In this exercise, you create and deploy a web service that uses a pre-trained model to summarize long text paragraphs.

-### Task 1: Locate and open the Summarization notebook
+### Task 1: Locate and open the summarization notebook

 In this task, you will navigate to the folder where all the notebooks for this lab are available.
 Then you will open the `Summarization` notebook and confirm that the compute instance is attached to the notebook.